MartaWoodkowski/Python/README.md

   * The greatest decrease in losses (date and amount) over the entire period

-* As an example, your analysis should look similar to the one below:
+* Should look similar to this:

   ```text
   Financial Analysis